 - 2 tablespoons fresh lime juice

-Purée soup using an immersion blender or in batches using a standard blender.
-Stir in milk and season with salt to taste (I add about 1 ½ teaspoons kosher salt).
+- Purée soup using an immersion blender or in batches using a standard blender.
+Stir in milk and lime juice; season to taste with salt (I add about 1 ½ teaspoons kosher salt).